ibm-cloud-docs/secrets-manager/secrets-manager-management-cli-vault-dedicated.md

 ```
 {: pre}

 You're notified on the command line when updates to the {{site.data.keyword.cloud_notm}} CLI and plug-ins are available.
-Be sure to keep your CLI up to date so that you can use the latest commands.
+Keep your CLI up to date to use the latest commands, so that you can use the latest commands.
 You can view the current version of all installed plug-ins by running `ibmcloud plugin list`.
 {: tip}

 ## Targeting a {{site.data.keyword.secrets-manager_short}} instance